 TT: Tell us one moment from your time working in France that was particularly powerful.

 L: 2015 and 2016 have been historic years to live in France – for better and for worse.
 I was in France during some major moments in the country’s history.
 After the November attacks in Paris, I was an English-French interpreter for an international newspaper.
 I interviewed victims and saw the Bataclan and Stade de France a few days after the attacks happened.

 Being in France at this time was an emotional experience, and one in which I still think about every day.
 It gave me this sense of French patriotism that I never felt I had, making me feel as if this country was home – a place that stays with you during your highest highs and lowest lows.

-TT: How have your travels impacted you in your current career?
+TT: How have your French travels and teaching in France impacted you in your current career?

 L: During my first week of teaching in an elementary school, kids wanted to exchange Pokemon cards at recess.

 They wanted me to translate Rhianna lyrics and asked if I was a part time princess or ninja.

 They constantly made me laugh, mainly because I realized that half way around the world that kids are exactly the same.